caseyd03/HousingAssignment/README.md

 Next, using your filtered dataset, calculate the total number of people, including children, that are included.
 This will likely be at least double the `10` person limit.
 Now considering this factor, how might you edit your filters to stay under the limit?
 Simply reflect on this, you do not need to code it.

+### Part 3

+Now, we're going to take a look at real data from the Department of Housing and Urban Development.
+They don't have public datasets with personal information like the example we used, but they do have data we can work with.
+Take a look at `hud.py`.